A stochastic analysis of greedy routing in a spatially dependent sensor network: Single hop analysis

 \subsection{Sink dependence}

-The node intensity function is clearly dependent on the forwarding node sink distance.
-Comparing the hop distributions (in Fig. \ref{CompHopDist5}) reveals that a message is relayed farther in a single hop if the forwarding node is closer to the sink.
+Since $\gamma$ is the distance of an arbitrary node forwarding a message, we set $\gamma=\ell$ when the forwarding node is the source node.
+The node intensity function is clearly dependent on the source node sink distance.
+Comparing the hop distributions of messages from two different sources (in Fig. \ref{CompHopDist5}) reveals that a message is relayed farther in a single hop if the forwarding node is closer to the sink.
 Intuitively, hops increase stochastically as the message approaches the sink as more potential forwarding nodes are available in the forwarding region.
-Geometrically, we observe that the integral kernel in the mean measure equation (\ref{Lambda}) is the angle function $\psi_{\gamma}$, which decreases as $\gamma$ increases; that is
+Geometrically, we observe that the integral kernel in the mean measure equation (\ref{Lambda2}) is the angle function $\psi_{\gamma}$, which decreases as $\gamma$ increases; that is

-Conversely, $\psi_{\gamma}$ and, hence, the indefinite integral (\ref{meanU}) increases as the sink distance decreases.
+Conversely, $\psi_{\gamma}$ and, hence, the integral (\ref{meanU}) increases as the sink distance decreases.
 This dependence on the sink distance of the forwarding node is simply referred to as the \emph{sink} dependence.

 The influence of the sink dependence can be observed by comparing the difference in two hop distributions with different sink distances $\gamma_1$ and $\gamma_2$.
-In previous work \cite{KEELER1}, the hop distribution dependence on the sink distance under the homogeneous model was examined by a Kullback-Leibler analysis.
-Subsequently, the Kullback-Leibler divergence \cite{KULLBACK:1959} applied to the mixed discrete-continuous hop distribution gives
+In previous work \cite{KEELER1}, the hop distribution dependence on the sink distance under the homogeneous model was examined by a Kullback-Leibler.
+The Kullback-Leibler divergence \cite{KULLBACK:1959}, also known as relative entropy, is an asymmetric measure of the difference between two probability distributions, and it applied to the mixed discrete-continuous hop distribution gives

 where the routing void (that is, no nodes in the feasible region) probability

 The Kullback-Leibler divergence is non-negative and is zero for identical distributions \cite{KULLBACK:1959}.